- Make/Cancel an Appointment

 - Faculty Resources

 In this crazy, mixed-up world of ours, transitions glue our ideas and our essays together.
 This handout will introduce you to some useful transitional expressions and help you employ them effectively.

 In both academic writing and professional writing, your goal is to convey information clearly and concisely, if not to convert the reader to your way of thinking.
 Transitions help you to achieve these goals by establishing logical connections between sentences, paragraphs, and sections of your papers.
 In other words, transitions tell readers what to do with the information you present to them.
-Whether single words, quick phrases or full sentences, they function as signs for readers that tell them how to think about, organize, and react to old and new ideas as they read through what you have written.
+Whether single words, quick phrases, or full sentences, they function as signs that tell readers how to think about, organize, and react to old and new ideas as they read through what you have written.

 How can you tell whether you need to work on your transitions?
 Here are some possible clues: